 Q: So, what about actually building an F1/F4?

-Q: So, what about plans?
+Q: What about plans?

 For the rest of the plane, you will find that your Brand V plans that come with your kits are very, very useful.
 RV-4 plans, in particular, are a must for fuselage construction.
-Harmon Rocket plans are also very useful.
+Harmon Rocket II plans are also very useful.
 All of these are available from those companies.
 The RV-4 plans are available in an awesome preview set.
 (Hint: buy them.)

 The remaining holes in the build process are stuff that we’re working on continually, by updating the existing F1 builder’s manuals, or composing new documents.